Look around you. According to climate anthropologists, 1 in every 2 people you see* is a denialist.

 By comparison, the discourse of denialism sounds almost childish.

-No, really: if you thought nobody could sound so cartoonish, subject yourself to a couple of minutes reading SkepticalScience.
+If you thought nobody could actually sound so cartoonish, subject yourself to a couple of minutes reading SkepticalScience.
 (It’s probably Cook’s diverse, Renaissance career—he was a cartoonist for many years before going back to university for his PhD in anti-skepticism—that gives him an uncanny ear for the kind of facile commentary he receives hundreds of times a day at his blog.)

-It’s land use… It’s cosmic rays… such verbal facility is a sure sign you’re not dealing with an acceptor of the science.
+It’s land use, it’s cosmic rays, et hoc genus omne!
+Such verbal facility is a sure sign you’re not dealing with an acceptor of the science.

 Lack of inflexibility